biginterview/biginterview-docs/source/docs/partners/api/_introduction.md

 [initial account creation][create-user].

-When making API calls on behalf of a user, you will be responsible for supplying a `partner_id` attribute that will uniquely identify the user your system.
+When making API calls on behalf of a user, you will be responsible for supplying a `partner_id` attribute that will uniquely identify the user in your system.

 The only instance in which you will not be providing the API with the `partner_id` is in the case of [Anonymous Users][anon], which is explained